gmcastil/glibc-tutorial/src/virtual/README.md

 3. As an exercise in creating class-like objects using pointers and structs, create a list object description that supports the following:
-  - Initialization to a particular length (for now, stick to just `uint32_t` type elements)
+  - Initialization to a particular length  - should be able to contain arbitrary elements
-  - Explore how one might change elements in the list (again, stick to just `uint32_t` type elements)
+  - Explore how one might change elements in the list
   - Define a method that supports appending new elements to the end of the list in the usual way
-  - Extend this list class to support arbitrary elements
+  - Define a method that supports insertion of new elements into the list and another method that defines deletion of elements